 - Urethral cancer is an extremely rare tumor, and makes up only 1–2 percent of urologic cancers.

-- It occurs most frequently in older women and people who have had bladder cancer.
+- It occurs most frequently in older people who have had bladder cancer.

 - Doctors most often treat urethral cancer by removing it surgically.